 These ongoing trainings are also provided to social work professionals through the School of Social Work’s continuing education and professional development (CEPD) program.
 OVERDOSE PREVENTION is everybody’s responsibility and training should be provided on a routine and ongoing basis to ensure consistency and competence.

 Thank you, Danya Institute, for providing me with an opportunity to discuss such an important topic.

 Dr. Anthony Estreet is the CEO of a Behavioral health consulting firm- Next Step Treatment Solutions and currently serves as a clinical consultant to behavioral health programs throughout the state of Maryland.
 Dr. Estreet has been a practicing clinician for over 10 years in the area of addiction and mental health treatment and is dually licensed in the State of Maryland as a Social Worker and Addictions Counselor.
-He has primarily focused on the strategic development of interventions and exploring treatment related outcomes among the substance using population with regards to the specific interventions.
-As a previous clinical director, he was responsible for overseeing behavioral health programs which include programs such as early intervention, partial hospitalization, intensive outpatient, traditional outpatient, and an opioid specific program which specializes in medication assisted treatment.
-His main area of research focuses on developing and testing creative interventions to improve treatment related outcomes among the substance using population.
+He has primarily focused on the strategic development of interventions and exploring treatment-related outcomes among the substance using population with regards to the specific interventions.
+As a previous clinical director, he was responsible for overseeing behavioral health programs which include programs such as early intervention, partial hospitalization, intensive outpatient, traditional outpatient, and an opioid specific program which specializes in medication-assisted treatment.
+His main area of research focuses on developing and testing creative interventions to improve treatment-related outcomes among the substance using population.
 Dr. Estreet is also an Assistant Professor at Morgan State University.
-Within this role, he was responsible for development and implementation of their addictions training concentration within the Master of Social Work program which serves to increase the knowledge and skills of the social work profession who work with individuals with substance use disorders.
+Within this role, he was responsible for development and implementation of their addictions training concentration within the Master of Social Work program which serves to increase the knowledge and skills of social work professionals who work with individuals with substance use disorders.